qianweicheng/rasa/edo_pro/wangxy/XY_rasa_03/data/nlu.md

 - please add support for exchange accounts on as work mail
 - Hello, Does Email support any additional Microsoft Exchange features?
 - does the email support additional exchange features?
-- hello! how do i add the microsoft attachment?
-- hello! how do i add attachments from microsoft office apps to message
 - hello! i need held
 - what versions for ms exchange are supported?
 - does email support any additional microsoft exchange features?